tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

 ```

 For this reason, AutoGraph forbids variables to be defined in only one branch
-of a TensorFlow conditional, if the variable is used afterward:
+of a TensorFlow conditional, if the variable is used afterwards:

 ```
 del x